 1. All people have a right to clean air, fresh water and unpolluted soil.

-2. Waste as a by-product of industry and individual living should initially be minimised and ultimately eliminated.
+2. The creation of waste - currently unwanted or unusable materials as a result of industry and individual living - should initially be minimised and ultimately eliminated, as crucial steps in protecting our natural environment.

 3. The transportation of hazardous waste must be minimised, and the Australian community must be fully informed about its location, disposal and transportation.